NCCE/curriculum.teachcomputing.org/README.md

 docker-compose up -d
 ```

-Or (to poll for the env to start and open a new tab):
+Or (this waits until the stack is ready to use):

 ```
 yarn start
 ```

+The app is then available at: https://curriculum.teachcomputing.rpfdev.com

 Stop the stack: